construction calculator

 Deep dive

-This fence cost calculator multiplies your fence length by per-foot material and labor, then adds gates, tear-out, and optional stain to show total cost and cost per foot.
+This fence cost calculator multiplies your fence length by per‑foot material and labor rates, then adds gate costs, optional tear‑out of an old fence, and optional stain or finish to show a complete project total and cost per foot.
+It is designed to mirror how fence contractors think about pricing so you can compare DIY plans and professional bids on a fair basis.

 FAQs